 Students will need to know how to transfer the photographs they make each day onto their laptop computer.
 Each day, participants will bring a selection of their favorite photographs, or those they’d like to discuss, in a folder on a thumb drive, to the daily photo review and critique sessions.
 Students are encouraged to use image management software for this selection process.
-Peter recommends PhotoMechanic, however other programs such as Apple’s Aperture, or Adobe Lightroom may be used.
+Peter recommends PhotoMechanic, however other programs such as Lightroom may be used.
 PhotoMechanic can be downloaded for a free trial basis from camerabits.com.

-Students will be encouraged to choose from the outset if they want to show their work in color or in black and white, and they will be encouraged to stick to their choice of one of the others throughout the workshop.
+Students will be encouraged to choose from the outset if they want to show their work in color or in black and white, and they will be encouraged to stick to their choice of one of the other throughout the workshop.

 Final Group Show and Portfolios of Past Work